uri-library-data-services/iassist-preview/content/blog/how-do-i-do-qualitative-research-bridging-gap-between-qualitative-researchers-and-methods-res-1.md

     unaware:
     -   "Did you know that the College of Education offers a qualitative methods class that's open to any discipline?"
-    -   "Do you know about [ResearchTalk\'s Qualitative Research Summer Intensive](http://researchtalk.com/upcoming-events/)?"
+    -   "Do you know about [ResearchTalk's Qualitative Research Summer Intensive](http://researchtalk.com/upcoming-events/)?"
     -   "Professor X does narrative analysis - maybe you should contact them to see if they'd be on your dissertation committee?"